provenance-io/provenance/x/exchange/spec/03_messages.md

 If a market allows user-settlement, users can use the `FillAsks` endpoint to settle one or more asks with their own price funds.
 This is similar to an "Immediate or cancel" `BidOrder` with the sum of the provided asks' assets and prices.
-Fees are paid the same as if the `BidOrder` were actually created and settled normally with the provided asks.
+Fees are paid the same as if a `BidOrder` were actually created and settled normally with the provided asks.
-The buyer must be allowed to create a `BidOrder` in the given market.
+The `buyer` must be allowed to create a `BidOrder` in the given market.

 It is expected to fail if:
 * The market does not exist.
 * The market is not allowing orders to be created.
+* The market does not allow user-settlement.
 * The market requires attributes in order to create bid orders and the `buyer` is missing one or more.
 * One or more `ask_order_ids` are not ask orders (or do not exist).
 * One or more `ask_order_ids` are in a market other than the provided `market_id`.